afhuertass/ink/README.md

 A declarative framework for story-driven and text games.

 This repository is a **fork of [inkle/ink](https://github.com/inkle/ink)**, extended with a structured directive system and a rewritten Rust compiler.
+CODE is lARGELY AI DRIVEN at this stage, I'm just testing the limits and ideas, nowhere near to be useful for something (other than burning my precious tokens)

 ## Purpose